 BW: Once again, activists battled it out with cops on horseback.
 But the difference with this riot is you can watch it on youtube.

 RM: In 1992, the park was redesigned again.
 And there hasn’t been another riot.
 Yet.

-BW: Chakrabarti recently wrote and essay on the architecture of public protest for the website Urban Omnibus.
+BW: Chakrabarti recently wrote an essay on the architecture of public protest for the website Urban Omnibus.
 He examines some of the protests unfolding in the Middle East, but he’s interested in the physical sites where thousands and thousands of people are coming together.
 The traffic circles of Bahrain and the large and open space that it Cairo’s Tahrir Square.

-VC: I think one of the most extraordinary sights, when we looked at the protests from Tahrir Square, were that there were young and old and children and people who were clearly better off and clearly worse off, and I don’t think that actions like that are possible in cities without broad swaths of public space.
+VC: I think one of the most extraordinary sights, when we looked at the protests from Tahrir Square, was that there were young and old and children and people who were clearly better off and clearly worse off, and I don’t think that actions like that are possible in cities without broad swaths of public space.

 VC: If you go to Riyadh, the capital of Saudi Arabia, here’s a city of four million people, it’s growing, and yet there are virtually no public spaces other than shopping malls.

 BW: Actually that’s not exactly true.
 There is a giant public square in Riyadh, Deera Square.
 But the only time the public is really allowed to congregate is when there are beheadings.
 That’s why the expats call it “Chop Chop Square.”

 VC: There’s a sewer drain the diameter of a pizza in order to evacuate the blood.

 BW: Chakrabarti says the Saudi royalty doesn’t need to build fences at Chop Chop Square or at the shopping malls because fear works just as well.

 VC: The control doesn’t need that much physical intervention to be understood by the populous.
 There’s a clear understanding that if you break the rules, there are dire consequences.